What is neuropathy?

 Infections and autoimmune disorders can also cause nerve damage, including a herpes virus infection, Lyme disease, and rheumatoid arthritis.

-Dr. D’Souza or one of our medical team members also works with you to better manage the underlying cause of your neuropathy, such as diabetes.
+One of our medical team members also works with you to better manage the underlying cause of your neuropathy, such as diabetes.

 For solutions to your symptoms, schedule an appointment today.
 Call the office or book your visit online.